vkatari10/trading-bot/src/alpaca_api/README.md

 # alpaca_api

-This folder contains several classes to interact with the Alpaca API.<br>
+This file contains API wrapper methods to interact with the Alpaca Broker API to place orders and execute trades.

-More specifically, these files act as a way to place orders and manage positions by utilizing the Alpaca API.
-All classes here are just wrapper methods to interact with the API.
+# Dependencies
+- requests
+- dotenv
+- os

+# Files

 ## account.py